Raised floor: Structural problems

 Structural problems, such as rocking panels and gaps between panels, can cause significant damage to equipment and injury to personnel.
 Regular inspections for the structural integrity of a raised floor system can help to identify and mitigate problems.

 Equipment and floor damage can happen when using flooring that does not meet load demands.
 Load ratings range from 1,000 to 25,000 lb.
-Higher panels can be used on heavier areas of a floor whereas lower panels can be used on lighter areas.
+Higher-rated panels can be used on heavily-loaded areas of a floor, whereas lower-rated panels can be used on other areas.

-Many such problems can be attributed to sub-par installation.
 During installation, attention should be paid to the condition of the subfloor, which should be clean of debris and should be as level as possible.
 The walls surrounding the raised floor should be as square as possible to minimize the need for cutting raised floor panels and to minimize rocking panels and gaps.

-Low-profile, fixed-height systems accommodate irregularly shaped rooms with adjustable border components that minimizes cutting of panels.
+Low-profile, fixed-height systems can accommodate irregularly-shaped rooms with adjustable border components which minimize cutting of panels.